PascalH87/OmnAIScope-DataServer/README.md

 ### 7. Generate the Build System with CMake

-1. Return to the root project directory (e.g., `OmnAIScopeBackend`):
+1. Return to the root project directory (e.g., `OmnAIScope-DataServer`):
    ```cmd
    cd ..
    ```